Best Things to know before visiting Spain, Spain travel tips and all the cool facts about Spain.

 10. Daily Budget in Spain

 If you read our previous post about Madrid, you’ll see that the daily budget we indicated there is already relatively cheap.
 And the good thing is that in Spain, it is cheaper!
 You can stay in a dorm or a room from €12-25.
 Of course there are also available Airbnb for €17-36 a night.
-Click here and you can get $30 USD off your first booking with AirBnB when you sign up with us!
+Click here to get the best deals in Madrid with Booking!

 You can spend from €4-8 per meal in Spain if you are going for beer and tapas.
 In transportation you can spend around €5 per day, depending on where you are going or how frequent you’d ride.
 Overall, it’s safe to say that you can manage with €26-38 per day and you will have amazing time exploring the city.